Cookie Control Icon

 All communal lights are regularly checked to be working correctly so that in the event of an emergency the lighting will guide you out the building and to safety.

-Fire alarm / Smoke detector
+Fire Alarm / Smoke Detector

 If your building has a communal fire alarm or smoke detector system installed the team will carry out regular tests on these systems to ensure they are working correctly and can alert you in an event of a fire.